 Litigation can be lengthy, expensive and disruptive to our operations, and can divert our management's attention away from the running of our business.
 Claims arising out of actual or alleged violations of law could be asserted against us by individuals, either individually or through class actions, or by governmental entities in investigations and proceedings.
-If the Company is unsuccessful in its defense in litigation matters, or any other legal proceeding, it may be forced to pay damages or fines and/or change its business practices, any of which could have a material adverse effect on the Company's business, financial condition and results of operations.
-For more information about the Company's litigation matters, see "Legal Proceedings" and Note 9 to the Consolidated Financial Statements.
+If we are unsuccessful in our defense in litigation matters, or any other legal proceeding, we may be forced to pay damages or fines and/or change our business practices, any of which could have a material adverse effect on our business, financial condition and results of operations.
+For more information about our litigation matters, see "Legal Proceedings" and Note 9 to the Consolidated Financial Statements.